braver/SideBarTools/readme.md

 - Copy Absolute Path
 - Duplicate
 - Move
+- Compare

-They're all also available via the command palette, in addition to:
+All except Compare are also available via the command palette, in addition to:

 - Reveal In Sidebar

+To use the Compare command, configure a "difftool".
+For instance, [Xcode][4] comes with FileMerge that you can call via `opendiff`.
+The command will then become available when two files, or two folders are selected.

 To open a file in its default application, consider installing the [Open in Default Application][2] package.